Tags

 Bake in the preheated oven for 10 to 12 minutes, or until cookies are lightly browned around the edges and centers are set.
 Allow cookies to cool for 2 minutes on the baking sheets before transferring to a wire rack to cool completely.
 Store cooled cookies in an airtight container at room temperature.

-Serve with a big glass of milk for a great afterschool/work snack.
+Serve Browned Butter Oatmeal Chippers with a big glass of cold milk for a great snack after school or work.

 ♥♥♥